Leaders throughout history have inspired, disappointed, empowered, enraged, challenged, and scared the people they serve.

 Indeed, research confirms that ignoring your strengths, empowering weaknesses, and striving to be an excellent all-rounder is misguided (Niemiec & McGrath, 2019).

-For example, a visionary leader, may not be a great communicator, and equally, someone extraordinary at sharing knowledge may lack deep insights into the future direction of the company.
-And yet, putting in place the best team, with a balance of strengths (and listening to them), will offset the deficiencies.
+For example, a visionary leader may not be a great communicator, and someone extraordinary at sharing knowledge may lack deep insights into the future direction of the company.
+And yet, putting in place the best team with a balance of strengths (and listening to them) will offset the deficiencies.

-As part of Gallup’s research into strengths, they not only interviewed thousands of leaders—often at the CEO level—but also members of the hierarchy below (Rath & Conchie, 2009).
+As part of Gallup’s research into strengths, the team not only interviewed thousands of leaders – often at the CEO level – but also members of the hierarchy below (Rath & Conchie, 2009).

-What they found was that the leaders’ strengths belong to each of the following four domains:
+What they found was that the leaders’ strengths belong to one of the following four domains:

 - Relationship building